Before the Test

 For this test, your child must have an empty stomach.
-Follow the eating and drinking instructions given by the doctor.
+He or she cannot eat or drink for four hours before the study.
 If your child is an infant, it is helpful to bring along a bottle of formula or juice with you for after the test.
 It is also recommended that you bring a pacifier, blanket or special toy to help calm your baby.

-For older children, it is helpful to bring a book or toy to play with while waiting, and a favorite video to watch or cassette to listen to during the test.
+For older children, it is helpful to bring a book or toy to play with while waiting, and a movie or music for during the test.
 It is helpful to have another caregiver to watch your child's siblings so you can be with your child.

-The child's digestive system will eliminate the liquid medicine from the body.
+The child's digestive system will eliminate the special medicine from the body.
 As always, you and your child should wash your hands when the child has a bowel movement or vomits.